BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 If you haven't read my other [debugging](/tags/#debugging) post about visualizing software, I advice you to start there.

-Developers spend up to 50% of their time debugging (according to Britton 2013 – Reversible debugging).
+Developers spend up to 50% of their time debugging according to [research by Cambridge university](http://download.microsoft.com/documents/rus/visualstudio/03_CambridgeUniversity_study-time_and_cost_saved_using_RDBs-January_20....pdf)
 Education (typically) lacks training on the subject (McCauley 2008 – Debugging: a review of the literature from an educational perspective)

 In this blogpost I want to give you a usefull collection of abstract ways to think about debugging.